KennethDoerflein/ESP32Clock/README.md

 | **Sensor**          | **BME280** Temperature, Humidity, and Pressure Sensor Module (I2C)   |
 | **Power Supply**    | A reliable 5V USB-C power supply                                     |

+## 3D Models and Assembly

+A parts list, 3D models for the case, and assembly instructions are coming soon.

 ## Wiring

 The components are connected using the I2C and SPI buses.